A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: Model Parameterized Analysis and Validation

 As corroborated in Fig. \ref{fig_5}, the sensing clusters are more numerous and more discretely distributed, whereas communication clusters are fewer in number and have a more concentrated and sparse distribution.
-This observation is determined by the communication and sensing channel characteristics, and it corresponds to the channel scatterer distribution depicted in Fig. \ref{fig_4}.
-As previously stated, almost all scatterers in our measurement scenarios can be sensed, consequently, sensing clusters also cover information about the entire environment.
-However, in JCAS channels 1 and 2, as shown in Fig. \ref{fig_5a} and \ref{fig_5b}, cluster 14 only contains communication MPCs, which is at LOS condition.
+This observation is determined by the communication and sensing channel characteristics, and aligns with the channel scatterer distribution depicted in Fig. \ref{fig_4}.
+As previously stated, almost all scatterers in our measurement scenarios can be sensed, resulting in sensing clusters also covering information about the entire environment.
+However, in ISAC channels 1 and 2, as shown in Fig. \ref{fig_5a} and \ref{fig_5b}, cluster 14 only contains communication MPCs, which is at LOS condition.
 This is due to the communication RX not being located in the sensing measurement environment.
-The shared and communication cluster sets are equivalent in the case of NLOS condition, as shown in Fig. \ref{fig_5c}.
+In the case of NLOS condition, as shown in Fig. \ref{fig_5c}, the shared and communication cluster sets are equivalent.

-Due to the sensing mechanism in our measurements covering all environmental scatterers, $\text{SD}_s$ can be used as a benchmark to measure the degree of JCAS channel similarity.
-The values of $\text{SD}_s$ in three measured JCAS channels are 0.65, 0.64, and 0.54, respectively.
-These values depend on the realistic various channel environment and are higher at typical communication LOS conditions (e.g., channels 1 and 2) than at typical NLOS conditions (e.g., channel 3).
-Specifically, the SD metric can be applied to guide the power configuration of the JCAS channels in modeling simulation.
-When the SD value is greater, the correlation of JCAS channels increases, and there is more potential to be tapped to realize the mutual auxiliary functions of communication and sensing in JCAS systems.
+Due to this completeness of environment in our sensing measurements, $\text{SD}_s$ can be used as a benchmark to measure the degree of ISAC channel similarity.
+The values of $\text{SD}_s$ in three measured ISAC channels are 0.65, 0.64, and 0.54, respectively.
+These values are influenced by the realistic various channel environment and are higher at typical communication LOS condition (e.g., channels 1 and 2) compared to typical NLOS condition (e.g., channel 3).
+Specifically, the SD metric can be applied to guide the power configuration of the ISAC channels in modeling simulation.
+As the SD value increases, the correlation of ISAC channels grows, providing more opportunities to achieve the complementary auxiliary functions of communication and sensing in ISAC systems.
 More quantitative results of joint clustering are given in Table \ref{table_2}.